-AMEC Early Injury Case Management Program
+Wood E&IS Early Injury Case Management Program

-• caller.
+(888) II-XPRTS or (888) 449-7787 WorkCare will assess the situation and determine whether the incident requires further medical attention.
+During this process, WorkCare will perform the following: Explain the process to the caller.
+Determine the nature of the concern.
+Provide appropriate medical advice to the caller.
+Determine appropriate path forward with the caller.
 Maintain appropriate medical confidentiality.
 Help caller to execute path forward, including referral to the appropriate local medical facility.
 Send an email notification to the Corporate HSE Department.
-3. IMMEDIATELY after contacting WorkCare send a brief email notification AND inform verbally (direct contact is required) ONE of HSE corporate representatives See Figure 11.3.
+WorkCare will be responsible for performing the following: Contact the treating physician.
+Request copies of all medical records from clinic.
+Send an email update to the Corporate HSE Department.
+3. IMMEDIATELY after contacting WorkCare send a brief email notification AND inform verbally (direct contact is required) ONE of HSE corporate representatives on the following page.
 4. Make all other local notifications and client notifications.
+E Deview and fallow alight and EQUC as at inside E - Deview and fallow direct and EQUE a set in side at already long to the province set.

-5. Local Supervisor, HSE Coordinator, SSHO and any applicable safety committees to complete preliminary investigation, along with the initial Incident Report within 24 hours.
-6. Corporate Loss Prevention Manager to complete Worker's Compensation Insurance notifications as needed.
-7. Corporate HSE to conduct further incident notifications, investigation, include in statistics, classify, and develop lessons learned materials.
-AMEC personnel.
-High potential near misses, sub and property damages above \$1,000 should erican operations and to incidents involving contractors' incidents, regulatory inspections, be reported immediately, following directions as follows:
+- 5. Review and follow client and E&IS post-incident alcohol and drug testing requirements. - E&IS Canada Post-Incident D&A Info - E&IS U.S. Post-Incident D&A Info - WITHIN 24 HOURS Local Supervisor, HSE Coordinator, Project HSE Officer and any applicable safety committees to complete preliminary investigation, using the Incident Analysis Report Form, and supporting forms for Vehicle Incident or Ground Disturbance and provide to Corporate HSE Department. - 7.
+Corporate Loss Prevention Manager to complete Worker's Compensation Insurance notifications as needed. - 8.
+Corporate HSE to conduct further incident notifications, investigation, include in statistics, classify, and develop lessons learned materials.

+- NOTE: Step 2 is only applicable to the North-American operations and to incidents involving E&IS personnel.
+High potential near misses, workplace violence/harassment and security incidents, subcontractors' incidents, regulatory inspections, spills and property damages above \$1,000 should be reported immediately, following directions from Step 3.

-Site Specific Emergency Procedures are
+Site Specific Emergency Procedures are as follows: